Information About Feeding Tubes

 How is the tube placed?

-- Usually done by endoscopic technique
+- Usually done by endoscopic technique or by Interventional Radiology.

 - The procedure is usually done under mild sedation (so you are in a twilight sleep state) with a local anesthetic.